8kdesign/Android-Dev-Assistant/README.md

 <img width="236" height="233" alt="image" src="https://github.com/user-attachments/assets/3e0b58e9-064b-4e0e-bf31-452e2ce733f7" />
 </p>

-Once the files are ready, the spinner should go away, and you will be able to use the search bar to look for any file in the project.
-Right-click to copy the entire file, or click on lines to select them before right-clicking them to copy a range of lines.
+Once the files are ready, the spinner should disappear, and you will be able to use the search bar to look for any file in the project.
+Right-click to copy the entire file, or click to select lines, then right-clicking to copy a range of lines.

 <p align="center">
 <img width="416" height="451" alt="image" src="https://github.com/user-attachments/assets/8a7235e7-5fca-44c9-ac77-2b966c96d7f0" />